selfdriven-foundation/selfdriven-network/docs/pages/infra-interface-cooperative-agreement.md

 * **Tradability:**
   * SDNIIUN01 tokens will be issued on the Cardano Network with its own policy.
-  * SDNIIUN01 tokens may be transferred, sold, or traded freely, representing ownership rights in this communitised infrastructure.
+  * SDNIIUN01 tokens may be transferred, sold, or traded freely, representing ownership rights in this cooperative infrastructure.

 ### **4\.
 Roles & Responsibilities**